Rajpratik71/Mininet-wiki/Mininet-Community-Extensions-and-Packages.md

 (Note that one of the GSoC participants is prototyping a PyPI-like repository for Mininet-compatible Python packages, so that may be available in the future!)

 If links are broken, please fix them - thanks!
+Please also feel free to improve the text descriptions.

 #### Mininet Installation Packages for Other OSes